benjaminapetersen/benjaminapetersen.github.io/_posts/2015-04-23-algorithms-binary-search.md

 index: 3
 ---

-### tl;dr

-I'm working through the book
-[Grokking Algorithms](http://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230){:target="_blank"}{:title="Grokking Algorithms"} by Aditya Bhargava.

 # Algorithms... sounds fun.
 Er, something.

-As someone who has come into a career in software development through unconventional means, I find myself intrigued by the many things I miseed out on by not pursuing a CS or CE degree back in my college days.
-Currently Algorithms are at the top of my list of Curous Things I Want To Explore.
-I'm working through the book Grokking Algorithms by Aditya Bhargava.
+As someone who has come into a career in software development through unconventional means, I find myself intrigued by the many things I missed out on by not pursuing a CS or CE degree back in my college days.
+Currently Algorithms are at the top of my list of Curious Things I Want To Explore.
+I'm working through the book [Grokking Algorithms](http://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230){:target="_blank"}{:title="Grokking Algorithms"} by Aditya Bhargava.
 Bhargava is a good teacher, making use of illustrations and clear explanations, ensuring a topic that could be dry and painful stays interesting.

 ## Binary Search